CapgeminiCIS/hackerkiste-hackathon/04_Stage_1_AKS_Cluster.md

 Azure Container Registry

-To Host your Container Images we already Implemented Everything you need into the Terraform Pipeline.
+To Host your container images we already implemented everything you need into the Terraform Pipeline.
-This code Connects the Cluster to our Central Container Registry and allows the Kubernetes Cluster to Pull Images from it.
+This code connects the cluster to our Central Container Registry and allows the Kubernetes Cluster to Pull Images from it.

 [Learn more about Managed Identities](https://docs.microsoft.com/de-de/azure/active-directory/managed-identities-azure-resources/overview)